Jose-Bianca/Bookworm/Bookworm/README.md

 >$ pip install -r requirements.txt

 (2) Initialize the database, by running the SQL files (Creating the necessary tables)
-IMPORTANT: In the 'Create Book.SQL' change the directory to the full path of the 'books3.csv' file.
+IMPORTANT: In the 'Create Book.SQL' change the directory to the full path of the 'books3.csv' file, in the tmp file.

 (3) In the app.py-file, set your own database username and password